-- (b) that he is not in the place in question with the express or implied permission of a person who resides in the dwelling. - (5) If a vehicle is in a garden or yard occupied with and used for the purposes of a dwelling or on other land so occupied and used, a constable may not search the vehicle or anything in or on it in the exercise of the power conferred by this section unless he has reasonable grounds for believing- - (a) that the person in charge of the vehicle does not reside in the dwelling; and - (b) that the vehicle is not in the place in question with the express or implied permission of a person who resides in the dwelling. - (6) If in the course of such a search a constable discovers an article which he has reasonable grounds for suspecting to be a stolen or prohibited article [F3 or any article to which subsection (8A) below applies], he may seize it. - (7) An article is prohibited for the purposes of this Part of this Act if it is- - (a) an offensive weapon; or - (b) an article- - (i) made or adapted for use in the course of or in connection with an offence to which this sub-paragraph applies; or - (ii) intended by the person having it with him for such use by him or by some other person. - (8) The offences to which subsection (7)(b)(i) above applies are- - (a) burglary; - (b) theft; - (c) offences under section 12 of the MITheft Act 1968 (taking motor vehicle or other conveyance without authority); and - (d) offences under section 15 of that Act (obtaining property by deception). - [F4(8A) This subsection applies to any article in relation to which a person has committed, or is committing or is going to commit an offence under section 139 of the Criminal Justice Act 1988.] - (9) In this Part of this Act "offensive weapon" means any article- - (a) made or adapted for use for causing injury to persons; or - (b) intended by the person having it with him for such use by him or by some other person.
+- (b) that he is not in the place in question with the express or implied permission of a person who resides in the dwelling. - (5) If a vehicle is in a garden or yard occupied with and used for the purposes of a dwelling or on other land so occupied and used, a constable may not search the vehicle or anything in or on it in the exercise of the power conferred by this section unless he has reasonable grounds for believing- - (a) that the person in charge of the vehicle does not reside in the dwelling; and - (b) that the vehicle is not in the place in question with the express or implied permission of a person who resides in the dwelling. - (6) If in the course of such a search a constable discovers an article which he has reasonable grounds for suspecting to be a stolen or prohibited article [^{F3}, an article to which subsection (8A) below applies or a firework to which subsection (8B) below applies], he may seize it. - (7) An article is prohibited for the purposes of this Part of this Act if it is- - (a) an offensive weapon; or - (b) an article- - (i) made or adapted for use in the course of or in connection with an offence to which this sub-paragraph applies; or - (ii) intended by the person having it with him for such use by him or by some other person. - (8) The offences to which subsection (7)(b)(i) above applies are- - (a) burglary; - (b) theft; - (c) offences under section 12 of the ^{MI}Theft Act 1968 (taking motor vehicle or other conveyance without authority); ^{F4}... - $[^{F5}(d)$ fraud (contrary to section 1 of the Fraud Act 2006)] $[^{F6}$; and - (e) offences under section 1 of the Criminal Damage Act 1971 (destroying or damaging property).] - [^{F7}(8A) This subsection applies to any article in relation to which a person has committed, or is committing or is going to commit an offence under section 139 of the Criminal Justice Act 1988.] - [^{F8}(8B) This subsection applies to any firework which a person possesses in contravention of a prohibition imposed by fireworks regulations. - (8C) In this section- - (a) "firework" shall be construed in accordance with the definition of "fireworks" in section 1(1) of the Fireworks Act 2003; and - (b) "fireworks regulations" has the same meaning as in that Act.] - (9) In this Part of this Act "offensive weapon" means any article- - (a) made or adapted for use for causing injury to persons; or - (b) intended by the person having it with him for such use by him or by some other person.